erikolofsson/Xcode-4-Fixins/README.md

 + `Ctrl-H` Toggles breakpoints more reliably than the built in shortcut for toggling breakpoints (workaround for Xcode bug)
 + Ability to stop the debugger from setting DYLD_INSERT_LIBRARIES, DYLD_LIBRARY_PATH and DYLD_FRAMEWORK_PATH.
 Accessbile from Edit->Xcode fixes options... or `Ctrl+O`
 + Batches external updates and automatically reloads them. .xcworkspace and .xcproj folders needs to have a 'generatedContainer' file in them to enable.
 For use with external project generators.
++ Disable the build queue throttling in Xcode

 __CurrentLineHighlighter__: This fixin highlights the line currently being edited in the source editor, making it easier to track the